 Safety and Health Audits

-We conduct a management review at the Corporate Strategy Conference on the achievement status of the Nisshinbo Group’s safety and health targets, the status of occupational accidents, the results of safety and health audits, and other items.
-This information is fed into action policies and the setting of targets for the next fiscal year.
+At the Corporate Strategy Conference, we conduct a management review on the achievement status of the Nisshinbo Group’s safety and health targets, the status of occupational accidents, the results of safety and health audits, and other items, and also set the action policies and targets for the next fiscal year.